sherobbedmyboots/malkoo/Recommendations.md

 - Implement client certificates to validate and authenticate systems prior to connecting to the private network
 ## Software Inventory
 - Maintain a list of software and versions authorized for each type of server, workstation, network device in the organization
-- Implement application whitelisting to prevent execution of unauthorized software on all systems
+- Implement application allow-listing to prevent execution of unauthorized software on all systems
 - Deploy software inventory system to track OS version and installed applications installed on all assets
 - Isolate and run higher risk appliations in a virtual or air-gapped environment
 ## Secure Configurations